I have a bit of a gambling addiction. Luckily it’s not one that is using my real life money, but I am addicted to the EvE Online Hypernet.

 Cue me following the car, getting pulled aside in a hangar, answering a bunch of questions and emptying my trunk.

-Obviously, there was nothing of note that I took with me because I don’t do illegal stuff (except for speeding from time to time)
+Obviously, there was nothing of note that I took with me because I don’t do illegal stuff (except for speeding from time to time) But here was another new somewhat funny thing that happened to me.

 During my times in UK me and my girlfriend decided that we wanted to go to Scotland again.
 We did it last year in September and absolutely loved it.
 Seeing that we both had a week off coming up we decided to do it again, but unlike last time, this time we’d do some camping.
 The nice thing about Scotland is that wild camping is permitted.
 You basically rock up somewhere, pitch a tent, sleep, and go on about your business.